ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 }
 ```

-For a more reader-friendly example, see the [Example Passport JWT
+For a more reader-friendly example, see the [Example Passport
-Claim](#example-passport-jwt-claim) section of the specification.
+Claim](#example-passport-claim) section of the specification.

 ### Passport Visa Requirements